pachyderm/pachyderm/doc/getting_started/beginner_tutorial.rst

 Now that we've got some data in our repo, it's time to do something with it. ``Pipelines`` are the core processing primitive in Pachyderm and they're specified with a JSON encoding.
 For this example, we've already created the pipeline for you and you can find the `code on Github <https://github.com/pachyderm/pachyderm/blob/master/doc/examples/opencv>`_.

 When you want to create your own pipelines later, you can refer to the full :doc:`../reference/pipeline_spec` to use more advanced options.
-This includes building your own code into a container instead of the pre-built Docker image we'll be using here.
+Options include building your own code into a container instead of the pre-built Docker image we'll be using here.

 For now, we're going to create a single pipeline that takes in images and does some simple edge detection.